-Light Forces and magnets recognise that they need light in order to see things and that annuary have the manuary and different sources. dark is the absence of light compare how things move on different surfaces notice that some forces need contact between two objects, notice that light is reflected from surfaces but magnetic forces can act at a distance 0 recognise that light from the sun can be dangerous and that observe how magnets attract or repel each other and attract there are ways to protect their eyes some materials and not others compare and group together a variety of everyday materials recognise that shadows are formed when the light from a on the basis of whether they are attracted to a magnet, and light source is blocked by a solid object identify some magnetic materials find patterns in the way that the size of shadows change. describe magnets as having two poles predict whether two magnets will attract or repel each other, depending on which poles are facing.
+Light Forces and magnets recognise that they need light in order to see things and that dark is the absence of light compare how things move on different surfaces notice that some forces need contact between two objects, notice that light is reflected from surfaces but magnetic forces can act at a distance recognise that light from the sun can be dangerous and that observe how magnets attract or repel each other and attract there are ways to protect their eyes some materials and not others compare and group together a variety of everyday materials recognise that shadows are formed when the light from a on the basis of whether they are attracted to a magnet, and light source is blocked by a solid object identify some magnetic materials find patterns in the way that the size of shadows change. describe magnets as having two poles iniu patterns in the way that the size of shadows change. predict whether two magnets will attract or repel each other, depending on which poles are facing.